Note: The Mean Streak has a different setup, jump to the instructions here.

 - Remove the seat

-- Remove the button-head bolt at the rear of the chrome task cap trim.
+- Remove the button-head bolt at the rear of the chrome dash.
 Slide it to the rear and off.
 Put a rag under it to protect the tank and hang it off to the right.
+You may want to unplug the two electrical connections and get the dash out of the way completely.

 - Remove the three 8mm bolts holding the ignition switch to the tank.